fizzaaz/budget-tracker/README.md

 `npm start`

-To access the app after starting the server, go to http://localhost:3000 in your browser.
+To access the app after starting the server, go to http://localhost:3000 in your browser or go to https://pwa-budgetracker.herokuapp.com/.

 ## 💾Installation